Decluttering and reorganising your home can be a great way to clear your mind, keep your hands busy, and enjoy a satisfying end result.

 For example, you could create…

-• A pile of items that you don’t need but are in good enough condition to be sold on eBay or donated to a charity shop.
+- A pile of items that you don’t need but are in good enough condition to be sold or donated.

-Try to be selective about the items you donate or stagger your donations to avoid overwhelming charity shops.
+Try to be selective about the items you donate and stagger your donations to avoid overwhelming charity shops.

-• Another pile for items that are damaged beyond repair or that constitute ‘rubbish’.
+- A pile of items that are damaged or that constitute ‘rubbish’.

-It’s worth considering which of these are made of recyclable materials (e.g. plastics, glass, and cardboard) and placing them in the right bins.
+It’s worth considering which of these are made of recyclable materials (e.g. plastic, glass, and cardboard) and placing them in the right bins.

-• A pile for items that’ll be useful to you again once they’re fixed or cleaned up.
+You can use this recycling locator to find out where you can recycle specific items locally. - A pile of items that’ll be useful to you once they’re fixed or cleaned.

-For some inspiration on how to fix up and repurpose your old items, check out our article; 16 creative upcycling ideas that could save you money and help the planet.
+For inspiration on fixing up and repurposing your old items, check out our article: 16 creative upcycling ideas that could save you money and help the planet. - A pile of things you want to keep.

-Sorting things into piles can not only help to speed up the decluttering and organising process, but it can also make letting go of items you no longer need much easier.
+Sorting things into piles can help to speed up the organising process, and it can also make letting go of items you no longer need much easier.

-For example, if you know that certain items will be passed onto others who can give them a second lease on life, this will hopefully help to ease any guilty feelings you have about not keeping them yourself.
+For example, if you know that certain items will be passed onto others who can give them a second life, this’ll hopefully help to ease any guilty feelings you have about not keeping them yourself.

-Similarly, placing items in a rubbish pile (because they’ll be of no use to anyone else) can help remind you that these items have run their course, and that it’s okay to recycle or throw them away.
+Similarly, placing items in a rubbish pile (because they’ll be of no use to anyone else) can help remind you that these items have run their course and that it’s okay to recycle them or throw them away.

-One of the best things about decluttering is that it helps you to identify the items that really matter – which are usually the ones you’ll use most regularly, or that bring you joy.
-For this reason, it’s important to organise your space in a way that caters to this and allows you easy access to these items.
+One of the best things about decluttering is that it helps you to identify the items that really matter – which are usually the ones you use most regularly or that bring you joy.
+For this reason, it’s important to organise your space in a way that caters to this and allows easy access to these items.

 This is your opportunity to think creatively about your storage space – which can be a lot of fun!
 For example, if you’re organising your kitchen cupboards, consider inserting a piece of tension curtain rod to hang cleaning sprays or food packets.

-For clothes that you won’t reach for this season, you could also try vacuum bagging them and storing them somewhere out of the way.
-This can help to make more room in your wardrobe for clothes that you know will get plenty of wear in the coming months.
+For clothes you won’t reach for this season, you could try vacuum packing them and storing them out of the way.
+This can help to make more room in your wardrobe for clothes that will get plenty of wear in the coming months.

-YouTube is a great place to look for decluttering and organising inspiration.
+Check out our article, 20 clever storage solutions to maximise space in your home, for ideas.
+Or, YouTube is also a great place to look for decluttering and organising inspiration.
 I’ve selected a few of my favourite videos below…

 Inspiration for organising a cluttered kitchen pantry